olichen/ot2_protocol_generator/README.md

 ### CSV File Format

-- The CSV file must follow the following format:
+- The CSV file must have the target well defined in the first cell of the column and the transfer volume in μL defined in the second cell of the column.

-Well location|Well volume (μL)
+Well location|Transfer volume (μL)
 ---|---
 A1|7.4
 A2|3.6